trailofbits/dylint/README.md

 1. Via the `DYLINT_LIBRARY_PATH` environment variable.
 If `DYLINT_LIBRARY_PATH` is set when Dylint is started, Dylint treats it as a colon-separated list of paths, and searches each path for files with names of the form `DLL_PREFIX LIBRARY_NAME '@' TOOLCHAIN DLL_SUFFIX` (see [Library requirements](#library-requirements) below).
 For each such file found, `LIBRARY_NAME` resolves to that file.

-2. Via Cargo metadata.
-If Dylint is started in a workspace, Dylint checks the workspace's `Cargo.toml` file for `workspace.metadata.dylint.libraries` (see [Cargo metadata](#cargo-metadata) below).
+2. Via workspace metadata.
+If Dylint is started in a workspace, Dylint checks the workspace's `Cargo.toml` file for `workspace.metadata.dylint.libraries` (see [Workspace metadata](#workspace-metadata) below).
 Dylint downloads and builds each listed entry, similar to how Cargo downloads and builds a dependency.
 The resulting `target/release` directories are searched and names are resolved in the manner described in 1 above.

 3. By path.
 If a name does not resolve to a library via 1 or 2, it is treated as a path.